 Once you have gotten used to using eBay and you have built up your store, you might consider using an advanced seller program.
 Programs like eBay Selling Manager Pro can help you significantly cut down on time by allowing you to automatically list and relist items as well as automate tasks like emails and payment notifications.
 These are all important steps toward streamlining your eBay business.

 7. Keep up with your accounting.

-You need to manage accounting on a monthly basis, especially if you do not want any surprises when tax season rolls around.
+Accounting needs to be managed on a monthly basis.
+Especially if you don’t want any surprises when tax season rolls around.
 PayPal and eBay statements are needed for yearly reporting and PayPal statements are only available for three months.
-That is why it is important that you regularly keep up with accounting by printing PayPal and eBay statements on a monthly basis and storing them somewhere safe.
-That way, when you need to access them at the end of the year, you will know where they are.
+That’s why it’s important to keep up with accounting.
+Printing PayPal and eBay statements on a monthly basis and storing them somewhere safe means that when you need them at the end of the year, you’ll know where they are.

 8. Set a monthly time to ensure all selling and return policies are up to date.

-Your selling and return policies may change over time, especially as you experience new situations and get to know your customers’ needs.
-Having outdated information on your eBay store can confuse buyers, raise a lot of customer questions, and may even cause you to lose a sale or customer.
+Your selling and return policies may change over time.
+Especially as you experience new situations and get to know your customers’ needs.
+Having outdated information on your eBay store can confuse buyers, and may even cause you to lose a sale or customer.
 One of the best ways to keep this from happening is to set aside a time each month to check selling and return policies, as well as images, descriptions, and prices to make sure everything is accurate.

 9. Leave automatic feedback for buyers.

 Whether or not you use an advanced seller program to automate your listings, you may still want to use a program that delivers automatic feedback as soon as the buyer has paid.
 Programs like eBay Selling Manager Pro and other third-party services allow you to enter comments that will be left automatically on the seller’s page.

 10. Have funds on hand for necessary expenses.